donaldRwilliams/GGMncv/README.md

 The goal of GGMncv is to provide non-convex penalties for estimating Gaussian graphical models.
-These are known to overcome the various limitations of lasso, including (but not limited to) consistent model selection, nearly unbiased estimates, and a lower false positive rate.
+These are known to overcome the various limitations of lasso, including (but not limited to) inconsistent model selection, biased estimates, and a high false positive rate.

 ## Installation